Champagne Horse Coat Color Dilution Gene

 Champagne Dilution

-This is another dilution that lightens the base color of an animal, turning red pigment to a golden yellow in color and black pigment to anything from grey to chocolate brown.
+This dilution turns red pigment to a golden yellow in color and black pigment to anything from grey to chocolate brown.
+Not a common dilution, it can be found in a few breeds like the quarter horse, Spanish mustang and some of the gaited breeds.
 Champagne animals can be incorrectly mistaken for silver dapples, palominos, blue roans and even appaloosas.
-However there are a few traits exclusive to the champagne dilution that make them fairly easy to distinguish.

 Champagne Characteristics

-There are a few characteristics that can only be found in animals affected by champagne, which makes it one of the few dilutions that can be visually identified with a reasonable degree of accuracy.
+There are a few characteristics exclusive to animals affected by champagne, which makes it one of the dilutions that can be visually identified with a reasonable degree of accuracy.
 Animals affected by this gene are born dark and tend to grow lighter with age.

 Metallic Sheen

 Perhaps the most sought after characteristic of this dilution is an amazing shiny metallic coat.
-Not all affected by the gene will display the sheen, and it’s not really understood why genetically.
-Interestingly enough, this can make the animals rather difficult to photograph.
+Not all affected by the gene will display the sheen and it’s not really understood why genetically.
+Interestingly enough, this can make the animals difficult to photograph.

 Freckles

-Champagne skin is pink in color, but not like other light skinned horses.
+Champagne skin is a purple-pink in color, but not like other light skinned horses.
 Sometimes called pumpkin skin, it’s light when they are born and tends to grow darker as they age.
-They will also develop darker freckles around their mucus membranes.
+They will also often develop darker freckles around their mucus membranes.

 Light Eyes

 This dilution also affects the eyes, which is another easy way to determine the gene.
-Unlike the dark brown eyes of most light animals, champagnes are often born with soft blue eyes that darken as they become green and change again to become a golden amber or hazel color.
+Unlike the dark brown eyes of most light animals, champagnes are often born with soft blue eyes that become green as they darken and change again to golden amber or hazel.

 Champagne Shades

-The champagne gene affects black, chestnut & bay animals to varying degrees.
-Any of them can carry a metallic sheen and reverse dappling in their coat.
+The champagne gene affects the bases, along with some of the modifiers and dilutions to varying degrees.
+Any animal affected by the gene can carry a metallic sheen and reverse dappling in their coat.

 Learn More About the Champagne Dilution